Systematic Analysis of Experiment Precision Measures and Methods for Experiments Comparison: Introduction

 To answer research questions R1 to R3, the true user rating distribution for a single stimulus (e.g., a video) of a subject participating in a subjective experiment is required.
 In a subjective experiment, participants (a.k.a. subjects) provide a single numerical score (usually between 1 and 5; cf. clause 7.1.1 of ITU-T Rec.
 P.913~\cite{P913_2021}).
 There exist theories linking multiple such scores (a.k.a. responses) to an underlying user rating distribution (a.k.a. response distribution).
 For example, the work of Janowski and Pinson \cite{Janowski2015} introduces the concept of user bias (a.k.a. subject bias).
 They show that it is possible to extract from the subjective responses which subjects (and by how much) are systematically shifted in their responses, when compared to the average opinion of all other subjects.
 Building on top of this and similar works, we decide to perform a simulation study that assumes a certain user rating distribution generating model.
 In particular, we use a model taking into account subject bias and user rating diversity (which we also refer to as user rating uncertainty or response uncertainty).
 Thanks to this simulation study, we are able to systematically analyse how various experiment precision measures (and related experiment comparison methods) perform when we change subject bias and response uncertainty.

-To answer research question R4, we consider selected experiments from three real-world subjective studies: one on Virtual Reality (VR) QoE, one on speech QoE, and one on video QoE.
-Thanks to our domain knowledge and existing literature on the topic, we know what should be the ordering of these three experiment types in terms of experiment precision.
+To answer research question R4, we consider selected experiments from four real-world subjective studies: one on Virtual Reality (VR) QoE, one on speech QoE, one on image QoE, and one on video QoE.
+Thanks to our domain knowledge and the existing literature on the topic, among other things, we know what the ordering should be of these four experiment types in terms of experiment precision.
 We compare this with the outcomes generated by our experiment precision measures.

 We believe that our work is important to the field of MQA, as it proposes, to the best of our knowledge, the first framework that allows to formally compare subjective experiments in terms of experiment precision.
 An important application of such a framework is differentiating between various experiment methodologies.
 Our framework may help decide which methodology results in higher experiment precision.
 Such information may guide subjective methodology standardisation and help practitioners choose a methodology if high subjective responses precision is their top priority.